-Credit Recommendation: In the lower division baccalaureate/associate degree category,
+Credit Recommendation: In the lower division baccalaureate/associate degree category, 1 semester hour in Fire Science.

 Firefighter 1

 Objective: To provide students with the knowledge and skills to safely and effectively perform basic firefighting operations as part of firefighting team.